-Zorana Mihajlović, Serbian vice premier and minister for construction and infrastructure, said the development of small hydropower facilities (SHPPs) for which investors have been given the locations, has seized, B92.net portal reported.
+Zorana Mihajlović, Serbian vice premier and minister for construction and infrastructure, said the development of small hydropower facilities (SHPPs) for which investors have been given the locations, has stopped, B92.net reported.

 The deadline for launching 200 small hydro plants expires in June without a single one built, Center for Investigative Journalism (CINS) said in a report.
 Investors are suffering losses and many are giving up on their endeavour, accusing the state of being inefficient.
 Others still struggle to get permits and hope for help from the Ministry of Mining and Energy.